Canton Synchronization Domain on Fabric

 Standards compliant cryptography

-The sequencer node and the other Canton domain entities use standard modern cryptography (EC-DSA with NIST curves and Ed25519 for signatures, AES128 GCM for symmetric encryption, SHA256 for hashes) provided by Tink/BouncyCastle.
+The sequencer node and the other Canton sync domain entities use standard modern cryptography (EC-DSA with NIST curves and Ed25519 for signatures, AES128 GCM for symmetric encryption, SHA256 for hashes) provided by Tink/BouncyCastle.
 Fabric nodes can be deployed using cryptography provided by an HSM.

 Authentication and authorization